wongsitu/ENGO-651-lab1-backend/README.md

 ## Description

-For this project we are using Django an Django Rest Framework.
+- For this project we are using Django an Django Rest Framework.
 For the SQL requirement part, I proposed 2 solutions.
 One with actual raw SQL wich is in the branch ```feature/raw-SQL-queries``` and the other one with ORM, which is in ```master``` branch.

+- For the user authentication, the frontend is keeping track of the user session via sessionid